 Common Mistakes to Avoid When Installing a Paver Driveway

 A well-installed paver driveway can enhance your home’s curb appeal and last for decades.
 However, certain installation mistakes can lead to costly repairs and maintenance issues.
-To ensure a long-lasting and durable driveway, avoid these common pitfalls:
+To ensure a long-lasting and durable driveway, it’s important to understand the process of driveway paver installation correctly.
+Avoid these common pitfalls:

 1. Skipping Proper Base Preparation